 Don’t pay too much attention to the many attachments.

-Good brands only include between 4 to 6 attachments which we believe are enough to work every part of your body.
-So, while it doesn’t hurt to have many heads, we advise that you check for specific heads.
+Good brands typically include only 4 to 6 attachments, which we believe are sufficient to work every part of your body (here we discuss why).
+So, while having many heads doesn’t hurt, we advise that you check for specific heads.

 For instance, find out whether there’s a soft or cushioned head.
 Some brands only include the hard plastic ones.
 Toloco only included one slightly soft head – ball.
 However, we like the Y-shape and Crescent heads.